Vanda hindsii Lindl.

 Vandas are grown in teak baskets or in pots.
 For most household conditions, pots are best because they hold more moisture around the roots.
 Plants in pots should be watered just as the medium dries out, approximately every 5 to 7 days for larger clay pots.
 It is best to use the rain, distilled or reverse osmosis water.

 Most Vandas grow on treetops on ridges along rivers and prefer bright light.
 When growing indoors a south window exposure is best.
 Vandas can be grown outside in the summer (or all year long depending on where you live) as long as the night temperatures are 50 °F (10 °C) or above.
 Grow under dappled sunlight such as a shade tree or an evergreen.
 Gradually they can be exposed to brighter light.

 If provided enough humidity, Vandas can be grown without any potting medium whatsoever.
 Many times they will be shipped from overseas where they have been grown in high humidity environments, therefore being grown bare root in the basket.
-The ideal household does not provide enough humidity to keep Vandas growing well in bare root condition… – See more at: How to Grow and Care for Vanda Orchids
+The ideal household does not provide enough humidity to keep Vandas growing well in bare-root conditions… – See more at: How to Grow and Care for Vanda Orchids

 Vanda hindsii occurs in New Guinea and tropical North Queensland.

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin